 Because these are so small, it’s easiest to use fabric markers and or/fabric paint to create the face and dot details.
 Puffy paint works perfectly to add the small dots to the bandage!

 Washing Instructions for Felt Bruise Buddies:

 To wash a hand-stitched felt item, I typically put it in a pillowcase for extra protection and set the washer on a gentle cycle with cold water.
-For stubborn stains, you can also hand wash with a small bristle brush and Wool-lite.
-After washing, squeeze out the excess water, lay flat and air dry.
-Don’t be tempted to put your felt in the dryer – it will most definitely shrink up and lose its shape.
+For stubborn stains, you can also hand wash with cool water – spot-treating with a little mild detergent, dab of vinegar, or drop of lemon juice.
+After washing, squeeze out the excess water, lay flat, and air dry. **Don’t be tempted to put your felt in the dryer – it will most definitely shrink up and lose its shape.**